bbauska/JS-InterviewQuestions-JS/README.md

 fn_2();
 }
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-246: How will you execute the page that is about to be unloaded, before the execution of onload()?
+<h3>246: How will you execute the page that is about to be unloaded, before the execution of onload()?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Using onbeforeunload we can execute the page that is about to be unloaded.